IBAtechSoftware/Graphite/README.md

 ### Buffers
 Buffers are a way for a program to keep track of data.
 Buffers are program managed by the program, and can be created with the ```BUFWRITE``` command.

+### Temp Buffers
+Temp Buffers are a way for the machine to write temporary values into memory, the program can then copy the temporary value into a program managed buffer.